sloria/TextBlob/docs/quickstart.rst

 .. doctest::

     >>> zen[0:19]
-    TextBlob('Beautiful is better')
+    TextBlob("Beautiful is better")

 You can use common string methods.

 .. doctest::

     >>> zen.upper()
-    TextBlob('BEAUTIFUL IS BETTER THAN UGLY.
-EXPLICIT ...BETTER THAN COMPLEX.')
+    TextBlob("BEAUTIFUL IS BETTER THAN UGLY.
+EXPLICIT IS BETTER THAN IMPLICIT.
+SIMPLE IS BETTER THAN COMPLEX.")
     >>> zen.find("Simple")
     65